Advanced Education in General Dentistry

 7. Assume responsibility for following your patient’s financial accounts; render treatment only after payment is assured.

-8. Attend all regular and special dental meetings.
+8. Attend all regular and special program meetings.

-10. Review and follow Policies of the Clinic Manual, Medical Emergencies, Infection Control and OSHA policies (www.dental.umaryland.edu).
+10. Review and follow Policies of the Clinic Manual, Medical Emergencies, Infection Control and OSHA policies.
 Select “Current Students”, then, Policies – Clinic Manual.

-11. Residents are assigned an email address.
-Emails are used as a means of communication.
-Residents should check their emails on a daily basis.
+11. Residents are assigned an email address and a unique axiUm provider number.
+Both are used as a means of communication.
+Residents should check their emails & axium messages on a daily basis.

-14. Residents will participate in the Journal Club and other academic activities.
+14. Residents will participate in all academic activities.

 The Teaching Staff Responsibilities